Alwinray37/Alwinray37/README.md

 - 👋 Hi, I’m @Alwinray37
 - 👀 I’m interested in Web Development and Software Development
 - 🌱 I’m currently learning html, css and JS
-- 📫 you can reach at;
+- 📫 you can reach at:
       - Email: alwinray37@gmail.com
       - Discord: alwinray #6141

 <!---